Turbulence modeling over riblets via domain transformation: Concluding remarks

 Our perturbation analysis enables the calculation of riblet-induced modifications to the second-order statistics and, thus, the energy spectrum of turbulent channel flows, capturing the effect of riblets on various spatial wavelengths.
-By employing an appropriate turbulence model, we extend this analysis to the turbulent viscosity and the mean velocity, from which skin-friction drag can be computed.
-Our framework's predictions closely align with drag-reduction trends reported by previous high-fidelity simulations and experiments.
+By employing an appropriate turbulence model, we extend this analysis to the turbulent viscosity and the mean velocity, from which skin-friction drag can be computed. {We apply our framework to a range of triangular and scalloped riblet geometries, with particular emphasis on the more challenging scalloped shapes, leveraging the computational efficiency afforded by perturbation analysis.
+Our model-based} predictions closely align with drag-reduction trends reported by previous high-fidelity simulations and experiments.
 Furthermore, we analyze the primary flow mechanisms affecting drag reduction for large and sharp riblets.
 By examining riblet-induced changes to the energy spectrum, we assess how riblet size and height influence the amplification of K-H rollers at different Reynolds numbers.
 Our findings reveal that spectral evidence for these spanwise-coherent flow structures diminishes as the separation between roughness elements increases.
 Finally, we explore the effect of large riblets in suppressing the energy of streaks close to the wall.

-This work marks a significant step toward establishing a unified framework for low-complexity modeling of turbulent flows over rough surfaces.
-Our ongoing efforts are directed at leveraging this model-based framework to predict the impact of riblet erosion, such as tip roundness and height loss~\citep*{pacdueadj24}, on the performance of maritime and ariel vehicles~\citep{bilbelshywanbriquimcg24}.
+This work marks a significant step toward establishing a unified framework for low-complexity modeling of turbulent flows over rough surfaces. {Our framework relies on several simplifying assumptions: linear fluctuation dynamics, white-in-time representation of the stochastic effects of nonlinearity, the absence of turbulence ($\nu_T=0$) within riblet grooves below $\tilde{y}=-1$, the small riblet height condition required for perturbation analysis, and the absence of wall-normal and spanwise dispersive velocities from the linearized flow analysis.
+While such assumption are enabling, they can also limit the applicability of our framework in studying large riblets that allow turbulence to protrude deep into their grooves.} Our ongoing efforts are directed at leveraging this model-based framework to predict the impact of riblet erosion, such as tip roundness and height loss~\citetext{{\citealp{leifeischfla23}}; \citealp*{pacdueadj24}}, on the performance of ariel vehicles~\citep{bilbelshywanbriquimcg24}.
 The integration of alternative turbulent viscosity models (e.g.,~\cite*{laszamgan24}), along with the incorporation of data from numerical simulations and experiments (e.g.,~\cite{zarchejovgeoTAC17,zarjovgeoJFM17,zargeojovARC20}), can further enhance the predictive accuracy of our framework and playing a crucial role in broadening its applicability across various engineering applications.